rossetti/RossettiArenaBook/docs/06-Chapter6.md

 accomplish this, sets must be used to their fullest.
 Generic stations allow a series of commonly repeating modules to be replaced by a set of modules, sort of like a subroutine.
-However, the analogy to subroutines is not very good because of the way Arena handles variables and attributes.
+However, the analogy to subroutines is not very good because of the way handles variables and attributes.
-The trick to converting a series of modules to using generic stations is to properly index into sets.
+The trick to converting a series of modules to generic stations is to properly index into sets.
 An example is probably the best way to demonstrate this idea.